fpetrot/parsec/README.md

 This repo is a fork of a fork of the parsec benchmark repo.
 The first fork makes it easy to compile for riscv, this second one includes :

-   * pointers to the datasets needed : https://github.com/cirosantilli/parsec-benchmark/releases/tag/3.0,
+   * pointers to the datasets needed : https://github.com/cirosantilli/parsec-benchmark/releases/tag/3.0 -- these can also be downloaded and extracted automatically with get_inputs.sh

    * a script, `parsec_build` to compile the subset of the parsec that are cross-compilable.
      Indeed, some programs are compiled and executed to generate code that is again compiled to produce the executable,